 wmic printer where name='printername' call setdefaultprinter

-The default printer on my computer is ‘HP_COLOR_PRINTER’.
+The default printer in our example is ‘HP_COLOR_PRINTER’.
 Now let’s change it to ‘Eng_Printer_1stFloor’.
-The command for this is given below.
+The command for this would be.

 wmic printer where name='Eng_Printer_1stFloor' call setdefaultprinter